larsore/TestPlatform/README.md

+.md

-#Authentication scheme following WebAuthn/FIDO architecture.
+Authentication scheme following WebAuthn/FIDO architecture.
 Signing procedure uses Baby-Dilithium.

 The following APIs are used in the communication between server, client, pollingServer and authenticator